-At John Perryn Primary School we value the diversity of backgrounds of all pupils, families and wider school community.
-We have introduced the International Primary Curriculum which takes a global approach to learning by introducing themes from the perspective of other people in other countries.
+At John Perryn Primary School we value and celebrate the diversity of backgrounds of all pupils, families and wider school community.
+We take a global approach to learning by introducing themes from the perspective of other people in other countries.
 We celebrate diverse role models throughout our curriculum and kindness is at the heart of everything that we do.

 The Department for Education states that there is a need:

 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

 The Department for Education defines British Values as follows: